 Once you figure out whether or not your credit needs improvement, you’ll also want to make sure you can truly afford a home and all the upkeep that comes with it.
 After all, your mortgage isn’t the only new expense you’ll have when you become a homeowner.

 Beyond your house payment, you’ll also need to pay for utilities, taxes, homeowner’s insurance, major component replacements, and repairs.

 While this percentage may vary some between lenders, most will only loan you money if your total debts – including your mortgage – encompass less than 36 percent of your gross income.

 If your family’s gross household income is $100,000 this year, for example, your lender will want you to keep your total debts – including your mortgage and housing costs – under $36,000, or $3,000 per month.

-8 Ways to Save Up the Down Payment for a House
+8 Ways to Save Up for a Downpayment on Your House

 Once you have assessed your credit and have your debt situation squared away, one more major hurdle stands between you and your home purchase.

 That’s right; it’s your down payment – or the amount of money you “put down” when you purchase your home.